 As expected, both Siri voice commands and Apple Pay wireless NFC payments are supported on the Series 4.
 The build quality is typical Apple fashion offered in stainless steel and aluminum in silver, space black and gold finishes.

 The Watch Series 4 is the only smartwatch on this list that supports LTE connectivity.
-Keep in mind, this requires the upgraded LTE smartwatch model with monthly subscription costs.
-This smartwatch ONLY supports iOS users.
+Keep in mind, this requires the upgraded LTE model with monthly subscription costs.
+The Apple Watch Series 4 ONLY supports iOS users.
 Android smartphones are not currently compatible with Apple Watches.